-Steps from The Beatrice, visit the new Long Live Beergarden on Fridays, Saturdays, and Sundays for Long Live IPAs and lagers, regional ciders and wines.
+Steps from The Beatrice, visit the Long Live Beergarden (seasonal) or Taproom for Long Live IPAs and lagers, regional ciders and wines.
 It’s BYOF (bring your own food), so before settling in, grab whatever you’re in the mood for, from a nearby restaurant.
 Located across India Point Park, Narragansett Brewery features local brews on tap and outdoor dining, while Revival Brewing’s new Providence location offers wood-fired pizza, a weekend mobile cocktail truck and plant-based snacks from Barrett’s Garden.

 Settled mainly by Italian-American immigrants in the early 1900s, Federal Hill continues to be home to Italian community and culture, with longstanding favorites including trattorias (like Costantino’s Venda Bar and Ristorante), bakeries (like Scialo Brothers Bakery since 1916 or Pastiche Fine Desserts).
 For traditional Italian pizza, head for Casserta Pizza, a favorite since the 1950s.
 Order the Wimpy Skippy, a spinach pie stuffed with gooey mozzarella cheese, spicy pepperoni and black olives.
 Swing by the Italian markets (Tony’s Colonial or Venda Ravioli, and be sure to make a wish as you toss a coin into the fountain in DePasquale Square, named in honor of Beatrice’s father, the late Judge Luigi DePasquale.